-The CLIMATE section of MatchClover provides information on the important aspects of weather and climate which affect selecting and managing clovers and other forage species.
+The CLIMATE section of MatchClover provides information on the important aspects of weather and climate that affect clovers and other forage species selection and management.

-The environment plants experience depends on climate and the variation of weather events within the climate.
 Climate refers to the long-term history of temperature, precipitation, and radiation for a given region.
 Climate is the principal factor affecting suitability of forage species or cultivars for a given location.
 In contrast, weather includes day-to-day and short-term extremes in temperature, precipitation as rain, snow or hail, relative humidity, wind, and solar radiation at a given site.
-Forage producers need to be aware of the climate, i.e. the average year, when selecting adapted species and cultivars to plant and weather events that alter year-to-year productivity and influence day-to-day management decisions.
+Forage producers must be aware of the climate, i.e. the average year, when selecting adapted species and cultivars.
+They must be aware of weather events that alter year-to-year productivity and influence day-to-day management decisions.

-Many attempts have been made to classify the climates on Earth into a comprehensive and comprehensible system.
-One of the earliest began with Aristotle and his discussion of Temperate, Torrid, and Frigid Zones.
-The system that is in almost universal use now is the Köppen system, developed in 1928 by German climatologist and amateur botanist Wladimir Köppen.
+Aristotle made one of the earliest attempts to classify the climates on earth with his discussion of Temperate, Torrid, and Frigid Zones.
+There have been other systems, but the one in almost universal use today is the Köppen system, developed in 1928 by German climatologist and amateur botanist Wladimir Köppen.

 The Köppen System

-The modified Köppen system uses letters to denote the six major climate regions and their 24 sub-classifications.
+The Köppen system uses letters to denote the six major climate regions and their 24 sub-classifications.
 These regions are based on average monthly temperature and precipitation values.
-While it does not take full account of factors such as cloudiness, solar radiation, wind, or even extremes in temperature, it still remains a useful system.
-Although the individual zones are shown (Figure 1) with clearly delineated boundaries, it is important to note that the system is just a guide to average climate trends and that the areas between zones represent a gradual transition between climates.
+The Köppen system does not fully account for such factors as cloudiness, solar radiation, wind, or even extremes in temperature, but it remains a useful guide to average climate trends.
+The individual zones are shown (Figure 1) with clearly delineated boundaries, but it is important to note that the areas between zones represent a gradual transition between climates.

-Köppen spent time updating and modifying his system of climate classification right up until his until his death at 94 in 1940.
+Köppen updated and modified his system of climate classification until his until his death in 1940.
 Since then it has been modified by a number of geographers, most notably the late Glen Trewartha of University of Wisconsin, whose version is probably in the widest use today.

 The modified Köppen classification uses six letters to divide the world into six major climate regions, based on average annual precipitation, average monthly precipitation, and average monthly temperature: